inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Rule 1:** All eight physiological targets completed in the ICU Targets section of the ICU Navigators.

-**Rule 2:** Compliance measured at 13:00 hours each day.
+**Rule 2:** Compliance is measured at 13:00 hours each day.

-**Tip 1:** All targets ideally set at the same entry at the morning handover or on admission.
+**Tip 1:** All targets are ideally set at the same entry at the morning handover or on admission.

 **Tip 2:** If a target is not applicable, please select 'Not applicable'.